BalestraPatrick/RealmVideo/README.md

 This project was developed in ~7 hours.
 It was tested on an iPhone 6s Plus only and it could use some more work to turn it into a real app.
 Pull requests are very welcome!

 ## Installation
-No dependencies, nothing.
-Download, open in Xcode, build & run, enjoy. 😎
+Run `pod install` and open the workspace project in Xcode, build & run, enjoy. 😎

 ## Contributing
 You are very welcome to add new features and fix bugs.
 Feel free to open as many issues and pull requests as you want. 😏